Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-How do I save Snipping Tool screenshots in clipboard?
+How do I fix Snipping Tool couldn’t copy that image error?

 - Open the Snip and Sketch tool from the Desktop or Action Center.